-Master trust holdings make up more than 50 per cent of the assets that are held by defined benefit plans which are regulated by FSCO.
-Section 4600.15 of the CICA Handbook no longer allows the use of proportional consolidation or equity accounting for a pension plan's participation in master trusts.
+The Handbook no longer allows the use of proportional consolidation or equity accounting for a pension plan's participation in master trusts.

-This means that pension plans - some of whose assets are primarily (and sometimes solely) invested in a master trust - could present only a single line item to report their investment assets as an interest in a master trust (as per section 4600.05 (q)(i)).
-Section 4600.14 stresses the importance of distinguishing investment assets and liabilities "by type, because that information is useful to users in understanding the risks associated with a pension plan's investments".
-FSCO requires more detailed information on the master trust holdings as they relate to the pension plan.
+This means that pension plans - some of whose assets are primarily (and sometimes solely) invested in a master trust - could present only a single line item to report their investment assets as an interest in a master trust.
+Section 4600 stresses the importance of distinguishing investment assets and liabilities "by type, because that information is useful to users in understanding the risks associated with a pension plan's investments".
+FSCO expects more detailed information on the master trust holdings as they relate to the pension plan.